TheLegendary1248/the-board-sane/README.md

 Back End: Node JS

 Packages I Remember Using
 - uuid : For 'unique' token id.
-As of writing this, i just searched up and found out about JS's builtint interface for cryptographically strong keys.
+As of writing this, i just searched up and found out about JS's built in interface for cryptographically strong keys.
 Dammit
 - cookie-parser : Addon package to express, for accessing cookies server side